ninjapapa/SMV2/docs/user/smv_schema.md

 An optional format string can be used when defining a field of type `timestamp`.
 The field format is the standard [`java.text.SimpleDateFormat`](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html)

-If a format string is not specified, it defaults to `"yyyy-MM-dd HH:mm:ss.S"`.
+If a format string is not specified, it defaults to `"yyyy-MM-dd HH:mm:ss"`.
 Please note the difference between `HH`(Hour in day (0-23)) and `hh`(Hour in am/pm (1-12))
 ```
+@timestampFormat = yyyy-MM-dd HH:mm:ss
 std_date: Timestamp;
-evt_time: Timestamp[yyyy-MM-dd HH:mm:ss];
 ```

 ### Date type